 "I kept thinking about other great athletes, and how they stay at such a high level." - Derek Fisher

-I evaluated Derek, discovered a biomechanical anomaly that was the setup for his injuries, arranged for a therapist to treat him, and followed up with a functional strength training program until he departed for the season.
+Tom evaluated Derek, discovered a biomechanical anomaly that was the setup for his injuries, arranged for a therapist to treat him, and followed up with a functional strength training program until he departed for the season.

 "Derek played every game, with no injuries, and had the best statistical season of his career."

-I added a Nutritionist, a Sports Psychologist, and a Massage Therapist to the team.
+Tom added a Nutritionist, a Sports Psychologist, and a Massage Therapist to the team.
 Physical Therapy became an ongoing preventative measure.
 Wherever Derek went, I had a medical team on standby.

 Donald Suxho was a Four-Time All American from USC, considered the best men's Volleyball Setter in the world.
 Yet, Team USA abandoned him in 2007 following a ruptured Achilles tendon, thinking his injury would end his career.
-With my guidance, he not only he returned to Team USA, but played in the 2012 Olympics.
+With Tom Vachet's guidance, he not only he returned to Team USA, but played in the 2012 Olympics.

 Tom Vachet came to Derek Fisher's assistance one more time, but not for him personally.

-I shared the information with Derek, told him that no matter the outcome of the Friday appointment, Tatum should be seen in New York.
+Tom shared the information with Derek, told him that no matter the outcome of the Friday appointment, Tatum should be seen in New York.
 At the conclusion of the consult the next day, the ophthalmologist recommended Tatum's eye should be removed immediately, stating with authority, this was the only effective procedure available.

 the answer to the request for surgery was no"